plomino/PlominoDoc/docs/features.rst

     db.MyAgent.runAgent()

 ..
 Note:: this method can take ``REQUEST`` as parameter (this has to be the
-    REQUEST object), which allows variables in the querystring to be read and redirection to be controlled (using a ``REDIRECT`` key on the request).
+    REQUEST object), which allows variables in the query string to be read and redirection to be controlled (using a ``REDIRECT`` key on the request).